8. AITJ For Calling Out Boxer Hypocrisy In A Shared House? ...Continued

 “Personally, I felt I was scammed by a rescue.
 This is a statement I never thought I’d make, because usually I regard a rescue as a very honorable and respectable organization that only intends on helping.

 However, I ran into a particularly unfriendly rescue helper who responded to a post I had made requesting help with two kittens I had rescued from outside.
-(In AZ, where temperatures get up to about 120 degrees).

 I had mentioned in the post that I am a young mom who just bought my house and cannot afford to spay/neuter them, and if there’s anybody out there who could help me help them, to please reach out.